 Flowers appeared mainly in illuminated manuscripts, tapestries, and monastic gardens, where they symbolised purity, spirituality, and renewal.

-Renaissance: nature inspires art once again
+The Renaissance: nature inspires art once again

-Baroque: drama and abundance
+The Baroque: drama and abundance

 France and the refinement of Rococo